tomHep10/P2-Catch-Template-Fork/readme.md

 # Which method should I choose?

+**Method 2:Local Development is recommended.**

-Method 1: Cloud Development will have you set up with a working programming environment the quickest, and requires no set up on your computer by using cloud containers.
+Method 1:Cloud Development will have you set up with a working programming environment the quickest, and requires no set up on your computer by using cloud containers.
 You are limited to using VSCode, however, and there is a limit to the amount of time you can spend programming with it, although you are unlikely to run into it.
-Still, it enables you to work on your project anywhere and on any device, so long as you have a web browser.
+Still, it enables you to work on your project anywhere and on any device, so long as you have a web browser. **This is recommended if you have any issues that you cannot solve when setting the development environment up locally on your computer, but otherwise local development (Method 2) will likely provide a smoother development experience.**

 Method 2: Local Development can take a bit more work as you might have to install some dependencies, but it enables you to use CLion (which tends to have better C++-specific features) in addition to a local VSCode instance with your preferred settings and extensions.
 If you want to work on your project on multiple devices, however, you need to make sure to sync your project with Git. **This is the recommended way to work on the project if you don't have any issues with your local setup.**